Get Ready for the 2019-2020 Academic Year

 Web Access for Financial Aid

 The Financial Aid Office processes all financial aid applications including the awarding of all federal and state grants, scholarships and student loans.
-Once the Financial Aid Office receives your application you can review your award status, check for outstanding documentation requirements, and accept, decline, or modify awards online through the Student Portal
+Once the Financial Aid Office receives your application you can review your award status, check for outstanding documentation requirements, and accept, decline, or modify awards online through the Student Portal.
+To access the online portal you will use your SUNY Schenectady ID number (usually beginning with 900 or G00) and a six digit SUNY Schenectady PIN.
+Learn more about the financial aid student portal.

 Requirements to Maintain Financial Aid